1Password/connect-sdk-go/README.md

 - `opvault` – The UUID of the vault the item should come from
 - `opitem` – The title of the Item
+- `opsection` - The section where the required field is located
 - `opfield` – The item field whose value should be retrieved

 All retrieved fields require at least the `opfield` and `opitem` tags, while all retrieved items require the `opitem` tag.
 Additionally, a custom vault can be specified by setting the `opvault` tag.
 In case this is not set, the SDK will use the value of the `OP_VAULT` environment variable as the default UUID.
+If a field is within a section, the `opsection` tag is required as well.
+Please note that one cannot retrieve a section in itself.

 #### Example Struct

-This example struct will retrieve 2 fields from one item and a whole item from another vault:
+This example struct will retrieve 3 fields from one item and a whole item from another vault:

 ```go
 package main